Frequently Asked Questions about Teaching in South Korea

 For more information about safety in South Korea, please consult the State Department’s country page, and consider enrolling in the STEP program, which can be helpful for concerned family members as well!

 Do schools in Korea cover visas and flights?Click to Open

 Public schools will give you 1.3 million won as a transportation allowance.
 This happens 1-6 months after arrival depending on the province you are placed in.
 Most private schools will reimburse you for all or most of your one-way flight to Korea with your first paycheck.
 Some will pay for your flight home rather than your flight to Korea.
 This detail will be confirmed in writing at the time of each job offer.

-After a job offer, you will need to wait for their documents to be processed before buying tickets.
-This means that teachers typically buy flights 2-4 weeks before departure.
+After a job offer, you will need to wait until your visa is approved before buying tickets, since that will determine your exact travel date.
+Teachers typically buy flights 2-4 weeks before departure.

-Teachers should expect to cover the cost of their visa ($45 plus shipping for US citizens), as well as an apostilled background check (also about $60 plus shipping) and apostilled diploma copy ($15-50, depending on your US state).
-CIEE will cover the cost of one FedEx shipping label to carry your documents to South Korea, so you won’t have to worry about that!
+Teachers should expect to cover the cost of their visa ($45 plus shipping for US citizens), as well as an apostilled background check (about $80 plus shipping) and apostilled diploma copy ($20-70, depending on your US state).
+EPIK candidates: after a successful interview, budget $70 to send your documents to EPIK by international express carrier, since this is highly time sensitive!